Ever wondered how to learn French with movies? Are there French movies for beginners?

 French subtitles, on the other hand, would help you in getting the spellings and articles correctly which would be important in learning new words that you haven’t come across before.

 By actively, I mean you would need a pen and paper or some other writing instrument to jot things down.
 This is how you watch French movies to learn French.

 So by now you’re probably raring to try watching some French films.
 But how to start?
 Don’t worry, I’ve got you covered.

 Here in Talk in French, I’ve listed down more than 365 French films for you to check out: that’s a movie each day of the year!
-Here are some ways on how you can enjoy the different movie recommendations.

 There is one article with movie lists for each month.
 You can check them out below.